Background Paediatric physiotherapist; founded Heads Together in 2002

 What Heads Together means to me I love that Heads Together brings together people with lived experience, giving voice to their stories and, as a result, shaping the way the health sector supports and services the community.
 Flipping the model to participant-driven care is not only innovative, but sorely needed.

-Background Management, product development and communications; word nut and grammar geek; part of Heads Together since 2020
+Background Building and Construction, now studying Bachelor of Youth Work and Sports Management; part of Heads Together since 2020

 Background Bachelor Degree in Business (marketing & event management); currently studying Post Graduate Certificate in Career Education & Development; part of Heads Together since 2020